 City trip to Budapest

 Looking for a nice cheap city trip in Europe?
 Then I can highly recommend Budapest.
-You’ll be there in 2 hours of flying from The Netherlands.
-In my blog: “The Queen of the Danube” you get practical tips on the preparation and transport in Budapest.
-In this comprehensive blog you can read about great cultural places and hotspots where you can eat and drink.
+You'll be there in 2 hours of flying.
+In my blog: "The Queen of the Danube" you get practical tips on the preparation and transport in Budapest.
+In this extensive blog you can read about fun cultural places and hotspots where you can eat and drink.

 5x Great-to-see & 5x Great-to-taste= 10x enjoy

-I’ve become totally excited about Budapest.
+I've become totally excited about Budapest.
 Lots of historic buildings, great views, good food, cheap and good accessibility.
-During our 4-day city trip, we’ve seen all the highlights.
-Many people choose for a travelcard, but this doesn’t always have to be cheap.
+During our 4-day city trip, we've seen all the famous places.
+Many people opt for a travelcard, but this doesn't always have to be beneficial.
 Only if you really use public transport a lot.
 The ferry and cable tram are not included in the travelcard.
 Furthermore, all well-known buildings are centrally located along the Danube and are easily accessible on foot.
-That’s why we went for a walk and so you suddenly come up with hidden beautiful places.
+That's why we went for a walk and so you suddenly come up with hidden beautiful places.

-I like to take you in a cultural tasting of well-known and less-known locations.
-When you’re on the road, you often get hungry.
-And if you get hungry, how nice it is to spot great food places along your travel route!
-Below is a selection of cultural highlights with tasty food and drink locations in the same neighborhood, which you don’t want to miss.
+I like to take you ina cultural tasting of well-known and lesser-known locations.
+When you're on the road, you often get hungry.
+And if you get hungry, how nice it is to spot nice eateries along your itinerary!
+Below is a selection of cultural highlights with tasty food and drink locations in the same neighborhood, which you don't want to miss.